kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 <div style=" max-width: 95%; margin: 0 auto; font-family: 'Arial', sans-serif; font-size: 18px; line-height: 1.6;">

-A series of  dramatic monologues where each character presents a different perspective, using animals as metaphors for experiences and attitudes.

----

 *A dark, empty stage.
 A single spotlight suddenly illuminates, revealing Romeo standing with his hand on his heart, his eyes closed in deep contemplation.
 He speaks with intensity and flourish.*